itsmarinan/mybiodiaries/src/posts/yet-another-post-with-rich-media.md

 permalink: posts/{{ title | slug }}/index.html

 ---
 Out of all ways of fighting diseases that exist out there, vaccines specifically carry weight.
-There are only around 25 of them available, compared to, for example, 20,000 prescription drugs approved by the FDA.
+They are available for only around 25 diseases, compared to, for example, 20,000 prescription drugs approved by the FDA.
 When we take into account the time it usually takes for vaccine development and that for some infamous diseases, like AIDS or hepatitis C, we still haven’t created them after all this time, it becomes clear that the only right way of talking about vaccines and vaccine researchers is with the utmost respect.

 In this article, I would like to discuss one particular type of vaccine - the cancer vaccine.
 And, let’s put a big ‘’the’’ there as this one has been quite a torment.
 I will try to break down why that is so and how we still have faith in it in spite of quite a pile of discouraging research.